Arkansas, Ole Miss look to grab CWS stranglehold

 The Rebels are 20 of 66 (.303) with two outs in the NCAA Tournament and a third of their runs have come in those situations.

-“It’s just sticking to your approach,” Kevin Graham said.
+“It’s just sticking to your approach,” Ole Miss outfielder Kevin Graham said.
 “But that’s something we’ve emphasized since I got here, is getting that big two-out hits.
 With two outs, even with nobody on, there’s a lot of inning left.

 “And just keep grinding out at-bats and winning pitches.
 And those two-out runs can be huge.
 They can be back breakers.”